-means a reorganisation of the corporate group of which a CSP is a part with the result that a customer will be provided with telecommunications services by another CSP after that reorganisation is complete.
+means a reorganisation of the corporate group of which a CSP is a part (e.g. a merger or demerger), with the result that a customer will be provided with telecommunications services by another CSP after that reorganisation is complete.